Call to cap rates and invest as inflation hits 10.1% – Daily Business

 Call to cap rates and invest as inflation hits 10.1%

-Business leaders called for investment to energy to ease global price shocks and cap business rates as inflation hit 10.1% in the year to July.
+Business leaders have called for investment in energy supply to ease global price shocks, together with a cap on business rates as inflation hit 10.1% in the year to July.

 This was up from 9.4% in June and well above analysts’ predictions of 9.8%.
 It is the highest rate since 1982.